Comcast Lawsuit: Everything You Need to Know

 What small-claims lawsuits you can file against Comcast

 As noted above, small claims courts resolve disputes over relatively small sums of money.
 You need to claim compensation within the limits of your local small claims courts, usually under $10,000, but up to $25,000 in Tennessee.
 Suing Comcast in small claims court is effortless with DoNotPay.
 Access DoNotPay in any web browser or use the iPhone app.
 Here are some of the things for which you can sue Comcast.

 Sue Comcast for unreliable services and product failures

-If you receive an unreliable service or it takes too long for Comcast technicians to repair the products (cables, modems, security devices, etc.), you can file a claim in small claims court.
+If you receive an unreliable service or it takes too long for Comcast technicians to repair their equipment (cables, modems, security devices, etc.), you can file a claim in small claims court.

 Sue Comcast for false advertising

-Comcast is notorious for its false advertising and hidden fees practices.
+Comcast is notorious for its false advertising and hidden fees.
 In 2017, the National Advertising Review Board (NARB) ruled that Comcast should stop claiming it “delivers the fastest Internet in America.”
-When they talk customers into subscribing, Comcast sales reps offer gift cards, which are never delivered, or a free first month, which is still charged to your account.
+When they talk customers into subscribing, Comcast sales reps often offer gift cards, which are never delivered.
+They also often offer a free first month, for which customers do get charged.

 Sue Comcast for hidden fees and overcharging

-Here are some hidden fees Xfinity customers are not aware of until they subscribe to cable or internet services.
+Here are some hidden fees Xfinity customers often incur.

 |Broadcast TV Fee||$8.00 per month|